scheb/tombstone/README.md

 You have to define a function `tombstone(string ...$arguments): void`.
 The library is shipped with a default implementation.
 Include `tombstone.php` from the libraries root directory in your bootstrap.
-If you don't like the default implementation, you can implement the function on your own, only have a list of string as arguments (important for code analysis).
+If you don't like the default implementation, you can implement the function on your own.
+The only requirement is to have strings as arguments (important for code analysis in the tombstone-analyzer library).

 3) Configure the graveyard